bcokert/brandonokert.com/source/_posts/Scaling-with-Docker-Part-1.md

 Volumes can also enable sharing of data, in the case of configuration for example.
 You can mount them read only to ensure data is only mutated by an administrator.

+Under the hood, mounting a volume is like mounting a device in vanilla linux.
+Just like a linux machine, and thus a container, is like a big root folder, mounting a Volume in a container is like mounting a folder from a different device into that system.
+You mount from a source to a destination, so if you have a volume called /syslog.config you could mount it into your container at /etc/syslog/config.d.
+Semantically, this is similar to the unix command <code>mount /dev/dev1/syslog.config --target /etc/syslog/confid.d</code>.

 A common pattern with Volumes is to create Volume Containers.
 A Volume Container is just a container who's sole purpose is to mount one or more volumes.
-You can then instruct other containers to mount all volumes mounted by the Volume Container, thus making it easy to modify groups of volumes across several servers.
+You can then instruct other containers to mount all volumes mounted by the Volume Container, thus making it easy to maintain a set of volumes that is shared across many containers, such as syslog configuration.
 In addition, Volume Containers make it harder to accidentally delete volumes, since the docker daemon won't allow you to delete a volume if at least one container is using it.
 Volume Containers have no mutating functionality, and thus should not need to be destroyed very often.

 For example, you might mount <code>/var/data/service</code>, <code>/var/log/service</code>, and <code>/var/etc/service</code> to a Volume Container.
 Then you can simply tell your database container to mount any volume in your Volume Container.

 ### Networks

 If you're familiar with older iterations of Docker, you may still not be familiar with Docker Networks.
-Docker Networks are dockers modern solution to connecting multiple containers in a private network.
+Docker Networks are a solution to connecting multiple containers in a private network.
 Previously you had to open ports manually and connect containers, or use docker links to inject the ip address and ports of containers into others via environment variables.
 It was not fun to maintain, even on small scale projects.

 With networks, this process is much easier.
 You create networks independent from containers, specifying a global name to refer to them.
 Then you just tell docker containers to join them when they're created.